Stress and ulcerative colitis (UC) go hand-in-hand.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-And that stress, in turn, can make your IBD symptoms even worse.
+And that stress, in turn, can make your UC symptoms even worse.

-“It’s pretty well understood that, while stress does not cause IBD, it definitely contributes to flares, and it can contribute to the first expression of IBD,” says Stephen Lupe, PsyD, a clinical health psychologist who specializes in digestive diseases.
+“It’s pretty well understood that, while stress doesn’t cause UC, it definitely contributes to flare-ups, and it can contribute to the first expression of UC,” says Stephen Lupe, PsyD, a clinical health psychologist who specializes in digestive diseases.

-That’s why taking care of your emotional wellbeing is a critical part of managing your IBD.
+That’s why taking care of your emotional wellbeing is a critical part of managing your UC.

-Studies have found that people who have IBD are more likely to develop anxiety and depression than people who don’t have it.
+Studies have found that people who have UC are more likely to develop anxiety and depression than people who don’t have it.

-“Sometimes, people who are frequently in pain start to become predictive with the pain way before it ever happens, and they’ll stop doing things in anticipation of the pain,” Dr. Lupe notes.
-“Maybe they’ll stop eating, or they’ll stop going out, and their lives get narrower and narrower, which a lot of times can influence the development of anxiety or depression.”
+“Sometimes, people who are frequently in pain or experience urgency and frequency start to become predictive of symptoms way before they ever happen, and they’ll stop doing important things in anticipation of symptoms,” Dr. Lupe notes.
+“Maybe they’ll stop eating, or they’ll stop going out, and their lives get narrower and narrower, which a lot of times can influence the development of anxiety or depression, which then can make symptoms worse.”

-Sleep problems are also common in people who have IBD, especially during a flare, he adds.
+Sleep problems are also common in people who have UC, especially during a flare-up, he adds.

-“A lot of gastroenterologists know psychologists that they can refer patients to,” Dr. Lupe says.
+“Many gastroenterologists know psychologists or other behavioral health providers that they can refer patients to,” Dr. Lupe says.

 If you’re already frequenting your doctor’s office, making yet another medical appointment might not be at the top of your “things I want to do” list.